shomanjk/ESPhome-Tdisplay-Quad-Sensor/README.md

 2. Edit the YAML to replace the sensor names with those you want to pull from your Home Assistant.
    - Make sure to check `Include all branches` so that GitHub Pages is automatically enabled.

+The button at the bottom right of the display (when USB port is at the bottom) will put it into a deep sleep mode, and the button on the right side of the display will wake it back up.

 I will update these instructions with more details at a future date.
 Please feel free to recommend changes of course.